rnowotniak/jsekyll/README.md

 ## TODO perhaps some day in the future
 * themes
 * plugins

+## TODO

+* fix 'serve' subcommand

+* permalink / routing / URLs
+* additional liquid tags:  { % link _posts/020302-fasd.md % } { % post_url % }
+* files structure (other that Jekyll's _/post/YYYY-MM-DD-....) - what then?

+Caveat: JSekyll is inspired with Jekyll and mimics large part of Jekyll, but it is far from 100% compabitle.

 ## Not supported and not planned
 Simply because I was never using these in Jekyll: